Subscribe for More Articles Like These! Subscribe Now

 Those with separate mobile sites or pages, however, often create a different URL to shave content for improved navigation and user experience on smaller screens.
 In light of Google’s mobile-first index update, these website owners may find that the slimmed version of their site could be served more frequently on the SERPs.
 That means, if you removed content for mobile users, Google might be seeing that as your primary site, which could affect your rankings in this mobile-first revolution.

-Many SEOs prefer to maintain responsive sites to encourage ease of rankings, but regardless of the type of mobile website you have, it’s the one being indexed now, and should be the target of your optimization efforts.
+Many SEOs prefer to maintain responsive sites to encourage ease of rankings— and Google itself recommends using this type of design— but regardless of the type of mobile website you have, it’s the one being indexed now, and should be the target of your optimization efforts.

 How Can I Optimize My Mobile Site?